La Rioja

 - With a GDP per capita of 29,579 euros, it is ranked seventh in the country and it is 5.0% higher than the Spanish average, although the gap with the average has been narrowing due to slower economic growth.

-- The region’s productive sectors are notable for the relative importance of the agricultural and manufacturing industries, which account for 5.2% and 21.2% of GDP respectively (2.6% and 12.5% in Spain); wine is worthy of a special mention, as it is the fifth largest wine-producing region – the second largest in per capita terms.
-However, the tertiary sector is of relatively little importance, in trade, transportation, hotels and restaurants, and leisure (23.2% vs. 28.4%), and industry-related services (21.3% vs 28.5%).
+- The region’s productive sectors are notable for the relative importance of the agricultural and manufacturing industries, which account for 5.2% and 21.2% of GDP respectively (2.6% and 12.5% in Spain); wine deserves a special mention, as it is the fifth largest wine-producing region - the second largest in per capita terms.
+However, the tertiary sector is of relatively little importance, in trade, transportation, hotels and restaurants, and leisure (23.2% vs. 28.4%), and industry-related services (21.3% vs. 28.5%).

 Table of structural indicators